 Academic integrity is an adherence to a high standard of values regarding life and work in an academic community.
 Pursuit of knowledge and creation of an atmosphere conducive to learning are both definite aspects of academic integrity, but its basis lies in the standard of honesty.
-Specific regulations governing student academic conduct are described at http://grad.uga.edu/index.php/current-students/policies-procedures/academics/academic- honesty/ and should be consulted to avoid misunderstanding.
-Penalties for not adhering to the Academic Honesty policy are severe and can lead to dismissal.
+Specific regulations governing student academic conduct are described at http://grad.uga.edu/index.php/current-students/policies-procedures/academics/academic-honesty/ and should be consulted to avoid misunderstanding.
+Penalties for not adhering to the Academic Honesty policy are severe and can lead to dismissal from the program and University.

 Graduate students whose assistantship is funded through a Federal grant must complete Responsible Conduct of Research (RCR) training.
 Although this is not currently a requirement for students supported by other funding sources, completion of this training module is strongly encouraged for all Plant Pathology graduate students.
-The training can be accessed online via UGA's Collaborative Institutional Training Initiative website.
+The training can be accessed online via <a href="UGA's Collaborative UGA's UGA's Collaborative UGA's UGA's UGA's UGA's UGA's Collaborative UGA's UGA's